opensvc/docs.opensvc.com/source/agent.man.nodemgr.rst

 	              run node sanity checks, push results to collector

 	              --color=COLOR
 	                     colorize output. possible values are :  auto=guess  based  on  tty presence, always|yes=always colorize, never|no=never colorize

-	              --cron cron mode

-	              --debug
-	                     debug mode

-	              --format=FORMAT
-	                     specify a data formatter for output of the print*  and  collector* commands. possible values are json or table.

-	              -h, --help
-	                     show this help message and exit

-	       nodemgr pushasset

-	              push asset information to collector

-	              --sync use  synchronous  collector rpc. to use when chaining a compliance run, to make sure the node ruleset is up-to-date.

-	              --color=COLOR
-	                     colorize output. possible values are :  auto=guess  based  on  tty presence, always|yes=always colorize, never|no=never colorize